About the Program

 Have a question?
 We've answered the common ones.

-Topics covered include: how we ensure scientific credibility, why we focus on Ewing sarcoma, how this differs from larger cancer charities, how donations are used, what researchers and fellows commit to, and how the program scales over time.
+Topics covered include: how we ensure scientific credibility, NIH-style peer review and review cycles, indirect costs and multi-year awards, why we focus on Ewing sarcoma, how this differs from larger cancer charities, how donations are used, what researchers and fellows commit to, and how the program scales over time.

 Read the full FAQContact